sunabagg/studio/README.md

-# Sunaba Player
+# Sunaba Studio

-Frontend for the Sunaba platform
+IDE for the Sunaba platform

 ## Build Instructions